sirawann/sirawann/README.md

 <br>
 <p>
- My friends call me 'The Search Engine' because I'm always searching for and solving code problems.
+ I am a recent graduate of Computer Science at Khon Kaen University.
+My friends call me 'The Search Engine' because I always search for and solve code problems.
 I'm learning Golang and giving it my best effort.
-I have a passion for learning Golang, and I hope that one day I'll be able to share my knowledge with the community.
+I have a passion for learning Golang, and one day I hope to be able to share my knowledge with the community.
 </p>

 <h2>📑 <i>Familiar with</i></h2>